 The critical frequency separating dynamical regimes is:

 corresponding to the condition $\mathrm{Re}(\Omega) = 0$ at the onset of the magnetic phase transition.
-The exceptional point occurs at $\omega_x = 0$, where the two branches coalesce for $\alpha = 0$ with characteristic splitting $|\Omega_+ - \Omega_-| \propto \sqrt{\alpha}$ for finite damping.
+The exceptional point (see proof in SM) occurs at $\omega_x = 0$, where the two branches coalesce for $\alpha = 0$ with characteristic splitting $|\Omega_+ - \Omega_-| \propto \sqrt{\alpha}$ for finite damping.
 The physical interpretation of the resulting dynamical regimes is discussed in the Results section and summarized in Table~\ref{tab:regimes_results}.